barend-erasmus/machine-learning/README.md

 * Linear Classifier
 * and more...

-Each of the above algoritms have different variations which inlucdes over 70 unique algorithms.
+Each of the above algoritms have different variations which includes over 70 unique algorithms.

 Here is an example of what a **Hidden Layer** could look like.